Background

-Thanks to the partnership of the National Domestic Workers Alliance (NDWA) and We Dream in Black (WeDiB) North Carolina with the Child Care Services Association and the NC Budget & Tax Center, child care workers in Durham will benefit from Durham County American Rescue Plan Act (ARPA) funds.
+Thanks to the partnership between NDWA’s We Dream in Black North Carolina Chapter in Durham, the Child Care Services Association, and the Budget & Tax Center, child care workers in Durham will benefit from Durham County American Rescue Plan Act (ARPA) funds.
 Money will now go towards expanding and improving the child care system, both for providers and for families.
 This is a testament to our work fighting for more visibility, respect, and most importantly, funding for child care!

 Key Issues